-POLS 301 US Executive Politics and Policy Making 4 credits
+POLS 301 US Executive Politics and Policy Making 2 credits

 This course looks more in depth at the role, structure, and functions of the US presidency and executive branch in how it makes and carries out policy.
-The course focuses on the development of the presidency, its growth in power, how the current government is structured, and how the other branches and outside forces such as parties, elections, media, and lobbyists influence the actions of the White House and the executive departments and agencies.
+The course focuses on the development of the presidency, its growth in power, and how the current federal bureaucracy is structured.
 Prerequisite: POLS 200.